functorial/BerserkMangaColoring/README.md

 1. Wait until more artists make color more Berserk pages,
 4. Try to pair more of the still-unpaired data that we have,
-2. Use colored pages from different mangas or comics,
+2. Use colored pages from different mangas or comics.
-3. Try transfer learning from a pre-trained model.